screwtop/diskbench/Readme.txt

 Software Foundation).

+[1] You can sacrifice capacity for performance when partitioning a drive.
+The data at the outside edge of a disk will generally experience faster sequential data rates (perhaps 2x the speed of the inside edge), so using a small slice of the disk will effectively give a small, fast disk.
+This will also benefit access times and random I/O performance, since the read/write head need only move within a much smaller region of the disk.

 Compatibility:

 My intention is to have the diskbench programs compile and run on NetBSD, Linux, Cygwin/Windows, Mac OS X, and MINIX 3.
 Other POSIX compliant systems should be easy to support (they may even just work).

+Linux kernel version 2.6.10 or later are necessary for O_DIRECT support.

 Currently diskbench should work on NetBSD, Linux and Cygwin systems, since I have ready access to these and can test them.